al-ias/functional-ramda/README.md

 ## Source

-Those are my solutions to the [Functional programming with Ramnda exercises by Educative](https://www.educative.io/courses/functional-programming-patterns-with-ramdajs).
+Those are my solutions to the [Functional programming with Ramda exercises by Educative](https://www.educative.io/courses/functional-programming-patterns-with-ramdajs).